SmithVyne/Ruby-web-scraper/README.md

 - Ruby version 2.7.0

 ## About The Project
-I built a web scraper that scrapes the top then Nike Air Max's from this website [here](https://www.walkjogrun.net/best-nike-air-max-shoes-reviewed/)
+I built a web scraper that scrapes the top ten Nike Air Max's from this website [here](https://www.walkjogrun.net/best-nike-air-max-shoes-reviewed/)
 The web scraper displays all the shoes on the webpage.
 Read 'Getting Started' below for how to use this scraper:

 ## Get Started